What is Collaborative law?

 Collaborative law is a unique process used to resolve family law and divorce disputes in a cooperative and respectful way.
 Both parties retain separate divorce lawyers who help to settle the case.
-Collaborative law is a process of open communication between the parties and their respective divorce attorneys.
+Collaborative law is a process of open and cooperative communication between the parties and their respective divorce attorneys.
 The participants agree to work together in a settlement-oriented manner.
-They agree to be respectful, honest, and to participate in good faith to try to reach an agreement in a no-conflict setting.
+They agree to be respectful, honest and to participate in good faith to try to reach an agreement in a no-conflict setting.
+The meetings are confidential.

 What is the Divorce Process for Collaborative law?